EVERYONE IS INSPIRED BY THE MONARCH BUTTERFLY. IT SEEMS TO CARRY A MESSAGE . . .

 —Publishers Weekly, BookLife

-International photographers illustrate nature's own story.
-National Geographic photographer George Grall gives a rare view of a biological reserve where prehistoric species thrive in desert pools.
-A double spread shows monarchs in a volcanic landscape, entering their winter sanctuary.
+International wildlife photographers illustrate nature's own story.
+A fantastic aerial shot by National Geographic photographer George Grall shows a biological reserve where prehistoric species thrive in desert pools.
+An extraordinary double spread depicts monarchs entering their winter sanctuary in the land of a thousand volcanoes.
 George D. Lepp, a Canon Legend, contributes a stunning image of oyamel firs blanketed with monarchs.

 A Gift for All Ages and Seasons